Intestinal atresia is a birth defect that causes blockages in the intestine. This surgery removes the damaged area and connect the healthy ends.

 - Leakage from where intestines were reconnected

-- Short bowel syndrome—problem absorbing enough nutrition if a large segment of small intestine was removed
+- Short bowel syndrome—problems absorbing nutrients when a large segment of intestine is removed

 What to Expect